TeamChallengeG2/SegmentationMRI/README.md

 where $p$ is the ground truth probability and $q$ the predicted probability.

 The training time is `6h`  and the weights corresponding to the best validation score is saved and used for subsequent calculations.
-A visualization of the training process is shown below.

 ### Model testing